 Where do I start?

-Start the process to earn your CSP for 2017 submission.
-The deadline to apply is Thursday, January 12, 2018.
+Start the process to earn your CSP for 2019 submission.
+The deadline to apply is Monday, January 14, 2019.

 Requirements for CSP Application

-- Professional member in good standing of NSA or a member association of the GSF for 12 continuous months (1 year) immediately prior to submitting your application.
+Professional Member in good standing of NSA or a member association of the GSF for 12 continuous months (1 year) immediately prior to submitting your application.

-- Attend one (1), NSA or member association of the GSF, national, annual, in-person event in the past 10 years.
-(Eligible years include 2008 through the end of 2017.)
+Attend one (1) NSA or member association of the GSF, national, annual, in-person event in the past 10 years.
+(Eligible years include 2009 through the end of 2018.)

-- Attend the “How to Earn Your CSP” session, the Professional Competencies session AND the Professional Business Ethics session.
+Attend the three (3) required sessions – “How to Earn Your CSP” session, the Professional Competencies session AND the Professional Business Ethics session.

 - A presentation is defined as a paid speech delivered to a live audience of 15 or more attendees.
-Up to 25% of your total qualifying presentations can be to an audience of less than 15, with a minimum of 3 attendees.
-Up to 25% of your total qualifying presentations may be given virtually (webinars, teleseminars, video conferences, etc.).
+Presentations may be either in-person or virtual.
 Virtual presentations must be live, real time, non-interview style.

 - The fee paid for a presentation and/or revenue generated from same day product sales count as your income.

-- Submit link to a Public or Unlisted YouTube video recording of a full, in-person, unabridged presentation, 45 minutes in length, but no longer than 60 minutes, or a continuous unabridged 60 minute excerpt from an appreciably longer presentation, such as an all day workshop or training, for review by a four member CSP panel.
+Submit link to a Public or Unlisted YouTube video recording of a full, in-person, unabridged presentation, 45 minutes in length, but no longer than 60 minutes, or a continuous unabridged 60 minute excerpt from an appreciably longer presentation, such as an all day workshop or training, for review by a four member CSP panel.
 The panel wants to see a presentation that is representative of what you get paid for, and of your skills.
 A total average evaluation score of 30 out of 36 must be received for application to advance.

-- Salaried employees may be eligible to apply.
+Salaried employees may be eligible to apply.
 Please see our CSP Frequently Asked Questions page.